jbloomlab/bench-to-byte/README.md

 ![Alt Text](/my-image.png)
 ```

+If you've contributed in some way to this guide, add your name and a link to a photo in [`public/contributors.json`](/public/contributors.json).

 ## Suggestions

 If you have any suggestions for topics that aren't covered in this giude, please suggest them in the corresponding [Discussions thread](https://github.com/WillHannon-MCB/bench-to-byte/discussions/1).